leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

 we act and live in this collective fiction is often in direct contradiction with our internalized individual beliefs or knowledge.

-XXX: I think even more fundamental to these experiences was anarchist schooling and constantly experiencing the horror of the loss of my autonomy.
+XXX: I think even more fundamental to these experiences was constantly experiencing the horror of the loss of my autonomy.
-Authoritarian narrative (trap exclusionary feminism lol), removal of autonomy, this is Gender Trouble.
+This came in many forms, such as being committed (mental health), to how people tried to regulate my life when I was impoverished, to the [narrative authority which attempts to remove my gender autonomy.](#gender-trouble).
+That last bit I find interesting--the tendency to appeal to this gender narrative authority to find our place in society (the [Zizek-Lacanism is "the big Other"](#capitalist-realism).
+This condition of having to one of the available prescriptions of identity allotted by this narrative authority is a terrible one that has harmed me.
+This condition is the basis for the gender binary, but I also think it's more complicated than that.
+For example, despite the history of deweaponization of words, some trans women aren't very kind to variants of trans femininity, specifically in my experience, those who are trans femme but identify as traps.

-I think there’s a tendency to appeal to this sort of gender/narrative authority, that we need to find our place in society, because really, society makes this decision that doesn’t need to be made: you can think of this as “the binary,” but I think it’s more complicated than that (see: how trans women will treat you if you identify as trap/femboy/etc.).
-I believe that for full gender autonomy you must just realize that there are certain things you are wanting so badly for your expression and your appearance that honestly this should be enough.
-However, it is the ideology of hyperheterosexualized gender which infects our imagination in even our concepts of gender autonomy.
+For full gender autonomy (something we shouldn't be stripped of) one must realize certain things one desires for expression and appearance should be enough of a justification in itself.
+However, the ideology of hyperheterosexualized gender which infects our concepts of gender (autonomy).
-Do what you want!
-You know you want these changes so go for it!
-You don’t need to be “fully registered” by the big Other–because if you try to look for a root cause, you’ll never find it–the big Other can never be encountered within itself, you will only find those engaging in acts of interpretation of what the big Other prescribes, the collective fiction about gender in this case.
-You know yourself best.
-Realize that this sense of gender autonomy–which nobody can strip from you for only you can realize your true happiness regardless of these constructs people/the big Other attempt to prescribe you–is something important.
+I'll restate: do what you want--if you desire changes hormone therapy can induce you should do it.
+Make no appeal to narrative authority; you don't need to be fully registered by the collective fiction of gender, no such ultimate gender narrative authority can ever be encountered, you will only find those engaging in acts of interpretation fo that the gender narrative authority prescribes (the big Other; the collective fiction).
+Realize that this sense of gender autonomy is crucial, it should never be stripped from us, and perhaps done in disregard of these constructions the narrative authority attempts to prescribe.

 ## Capitalist Realism